Changelog

 • server_lifetime default changed from 5 minutes to 20 minutes: The previous default of 5 minutes was shorter than idle_timeout (10 minutes), which meant idle_timeout could never trigger — connections were always killed by server_lifetime first.
 Changed to 20 minutes so that idle_timeout (10 min) handles idle cleanup while server_lifetime (20 min) rotates long-lived connections.
 Note: idle_timeout only applies to connections that have been used at least once — prewarmed/replenished connections that were never checked out by a client are not subject to idle_timeout and will only be closed when server_lifetime expires.

-• idle_timeout = 0 did not disable idle timeout: Setting idle_timeout to 0 was supposed to disable idle connection cleanup (consistent with PgBouncer's server_idle_timeout = 0 semantics and our own server_lifetime = 0 behavior).
-Instead, it closed connections after ~1ms of being idle.
-Fixed by adding an idle_timeout_ms > 0 guard before the elapsed time check.
+• idle_timeout = 0 did not disable idle timeout: idle_timeout = 0 should disable idle connection cleanup, matching PgBouncer's server_idle_timeout = 0 and pg_doorman's server_lifetime = 0.
+Instead, pg_doorman closed connections after ~1 ms of idle time.
+Fixed by adding an idle_timeout_ms > 0 guard before the elapsed-time check.

 • idle_timeout had no jitter — synchronized mass closures: Unlike server_lifetime which applies ±20% per-connection jitter to prevent thundering herd, idle_timeout used a single pool-wide value.
 When many connections became idle simultaneously (e.g., after a traffic burst), they all expired at the exact same moment, causing mass closures in one retain cycle.
 Now idle_timeout applies the same ±20% per-connection jitter as server_lifetime.